marty1885/tlgs/README.md

 ## TODOs

 - [ ] Code cleanup
-- [ ] Randomize the order of crawling.
+- [x] Randomize the order of crawling.
 Avoid bashing a single capsule
+  * Sort of.. by sampling the pages table with low percentage and increase later
 - [ ] Support parsing markdown
 - [ ] Try indexing news sites
 - [ ] Optimize the crawler even more